vmware-archive/react-starter/README.md

 ```
 The jasmine server will watch for file changes and update appropriately.
 Note that `gulp foreman` will start a jasmine server for you.

-The file `spec/app/components/hello_spec.js` is provided as an example test.

 In general, testing a React component will need the line `require('../spec_helper')` as the first line.
 The test will also probably have lines like